adriandmitroca/cookie-consent-box-wordpress/README.txt

 Features include:

 - Lightweight, responsive
+- Customisable cookie message (including out of the box translations for English, French, German, Italian, Portuguese, Romanian and Polish)
-- Redirects users to specified page for more cookie information
+- Redirect users to specified page, or file attachment for more cookie information
-- Option to choose background colour and text colour
+- Option to choose background colour, text colour and specify container width to suit your own website style.
-- Option to specify container width
+- Option to customize cookie expiration time
 - SEO friendly

 == Installation ==